-Leave for medical assistance allows you to interrupt or reduce your career to care for a member of your household (living under the same roof), a relative (2nd degree) or a friend (1st degree) suffering from a serious illness.
-The leave is for a maximum of 12 months full-time per patient, or 24 months half-time or 1/5th time.
-Note that if the company has fewer than 10 employees, the employer may refuse to reduce your benefits to half-time or 4/5ths time.
-In companies with fewer than 50 employees, it may limit it to 6 months (in the case of a total suspension of benefits) or 12 months (in the case of a partial reduction of benefits) for the same person.
+Medical assistance leave allows you to interrupt or reduce your working hours to care for a member of your household (living under the same roof), a relative (2nd degree in your family or 1st degree by marriage) suffering from a serious illness.
+The leave is for a maximum of 12 months per patient (if you stop working entirely) or 24 months per patient (if you reduce your working hours to 50% or to 80%).
+Please note: if the company employs fewer than 10 people, the employer may refuse to reduce your benefits to 50% or 80%.
+In companies with fewer than 50 workers, the employer may limit the total suspension of work to 6 months and the reduction to 50% or 80% to 12 months for the same person.